repeatedly/reed/README.md

     * <del>HTTP Interface for Collections</del>

-    * HTTP Interface for Indexes (60% done)
+    * HTTP Interface for Indexes (80% done)

-        * "geo" and "cap" are not supported yet.
+        * "geo" is not supported yet.

     * <del>HTTP Interface for Administration and Monitoring</del>